Xomega-Net/Xomega.Docs/docs/visual-studio/modeling/static-data.md

 ```

 :::note
-Your enumeration will override the existing elements of the base enumeration, if you use the same name for an item or a property from the base enumeration, or the same `ref` attribute for an item's property, unless that property is multi-value, in which case it will add a new value to the item's property.
+Your enumeration will override the existing elements of the base enumeration if you use the same name for an item or a property from the base enumeration or the same `ref` attribute for an item's property unless that property is multi-valued, in which case it will add a new value to the item's property.
 :::

 :::caution
-Any new items will be added at the end of the base enumeration's items, and currently there is no way to enforce a different order.
+Any new items will be added at the end of the base enumeration's items, and currently, there is no way to enforce a different order.
 :::

 #### Deleting elements

-If you want to delete a certain item, property or a value of a property from the base enumeration, then you just need to add it to your enumeration, and set the `overrideAction="delete"` attribute.
+If you want to delete a certain item, property, or value of a property from the base enumeration, then you just need to add it to your enumeration and set the `overrideAction="delete"` attribute.

-The following example shows how in our `user operators` enumerations we delete the `sort order` property, which also removes its values from all the items, delete the `Last 30 Days` item, and some properties of the `Starts With` item.
+The following example shows how in our `user operators` enumerations, we delete the `sort order` property, which also removes its values from all the items, delete the `Last 30 Days` item, and some properties of the `Starts With` item.

 ```xml
 <enum name="user operators" base="operators">